Implications of tides for life on exoplanets: On the biological consequences of tides

 However, the physical reality is not quite so simple.
 As noted earlier, the topography plays an important role in determining the generation and breaking of internal waves.
 From a theoretical standpoint, this is seen from the relevance of the steepness parameter, i.e. the topographic slope divided by the vertical length scale of these internal waves \citep{SLG02}.
 Hence, it automatically follows that the existence of plate tectonics, which plays a clear role in shaping bathymetric hetereogeneity \citep{Con89}, would constitute an important factor.
-The factors influencing plate tectonics on exoplanets are many, and this subject has a long and much-contested history not addressed here.
-Initial studies were directed towards understanding whether plate tectonics were more/less likely on super-Earths \citep{VOCS07,ONC07}, although subsequent studies have pointed out the complex dependence of plate tectonics on the dynamical evolution of planetary properties \citep{WL12,SS16}.
+The factors influencing plate tectonics on exoplanets are many, and this subject has a long and much-contested history which we will not address here.
+Initial studies were directed towards understanding whether plate tectonics is more likely or less likely on super-Earths \citep{VOCS07,ONC07}, although subsequent studies have pointed out the complex dependence of plate tectonics on the dynamical evolution of planetary properties \citep{WL12,SS16}.

-Even if we assume that the requisite bathymetric heterogeneity exists in order to facilitate vertical transport, the strength of the mixing still remains unknown.
+Even if we assume that the requisite bathymetric heterogeneity exists such that it facilitates vertical transport, the strength of the mixing still remains unknown.
 The latter is quantified via the vertical diffusivity, which is known to depend on the depth \citep{BL79}, the stratification \citep{Garg84}, the topographical roughness \citep{PTLS97} and several other quantities \citep{Jay09}.
 The mixing will also be affected by the temperature profile through the ocean \citep{WF04}.
 It is widely known that vertical mixing is lowest in the relatively stable thermocline, and is enhanced at greater depths \citep{Gre87}.
 As M-dwarfs on the lower end of the mass spectrum will radiate primarily in the near-infrared, the stable stratification of the upper levels can be reduced since the radiation is strongly absorbed in this range \citep{CP51,KTJ07} and will therefore display a lesser degree of penetration.